mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 ### What got done?

 - Started selling TinyPilot on Amazon
-- Completed a first draft of a new full-length blog article
+- Completed the first draft of a new full-length blog article
 - Completed the process of generating install bundles for TinyPilot

 ### Lessons learned

-- Amazon Seller Marketplace is even more unpleasant than it seems
+- Amazon Seller Marketplace is even more unpleasant than it seems.

 ### Goals for next month